Red Dead Redemption 2 Review

 RDR 2 may pass for a film with its strong writing, voice acting, and characters – but in addition to that, it certainly tries its best to look like one.
 Aside from the typically well made cutscenes, this is probably the best looking open world game of the year.
 Running on the Xbox One X at 1080p, the visual quality here is simply unmatched by any other console game in recent years.
 From a technical perspective, the environmental visuals are rather astounding, and this is not a hyperbole used lightly.
 From the dry plains, snowy mountains and the swamps, to the centre streets of towns, the game's visuals are unparalleled in their fidelity.
 But most impressive are the lighting and fog effects, creating a sense of atmosphere simply unmatched anywhere else, while retaining a very sharp look to the environment, and not just blurring out the background.
 Add to that an immersive day and night cycle, and occasional weather changes, and you've got an extremely well designed world.
 It's worth noting that this is based on the Xbox One X version, so other consoles may not quite have the power to produce this level of visuals.
 Still, credit where it is due.

 The art design in RDR2 is equally on point and the texture work is simply excellent, with full anti-aliasing there is not a jagged line in sight.
 The draw distance is rather striking and the game runs at an unshakable framerate.
 Attention to detail is also a highlight – the way Arthur brushes leaves out of the way when riding, the detailed animal skinning animation, and the terrifying melee encounters with predators.
-Or the way that roads become muddy during rainfall and dry up again, leaving puddles in crevices as you leave hoofprints behind.
+Or the way that roads become muddy during rainfall and dry up again, puddles forming in crevices as you leave hoofprints behind.
 In gameplay, the small touches are also memorable, like losing your hat in a firefight to a bullet, the way Arthur correctly addresses his horse depending on gender, plenty of contextual commentary from NPCs, or how they slap you when you try to rob those already living in poor conditions.

 And while the game world is very detailed and looks fantastic, a few minor blemishes do exist.
 Shadows and some reflections at times lack the same level of polish as the world around them.
 The character models, while well done, aren't going to blow you away like those in more linear games such as Uncharted, but that's an understandable concession.
 And perhaps the weakest part of the presentation is surprisingly the soundtrack; the musical score chose to go in a very minimalistic direction.
 Most of the audio tracks utilize the brief, repeating melodies with seemingly as few instruments as possible.
 It's very subdued and on occasion fails to live up to the thrills of the scene.